LaunchPadLab/lp-redux-api/docs.md

 Unlike [createRequest][21], these action creators do not make real API calls but rather resolve immediately with the provided data.

-If an `error` key is provided in the stub data object, the "request" will reject with the value of that key instead of resolving.
+If an exception is thrown from the data creator function, the "request" will reject with that exception instead of resolving.

 ### Parameters